US STOCKS-Wall Street rallies as OPEC reaches output deal

 U.S. stocks reversed earlier losses and moved higher following news of the OPEC agreement.

-Seven of the 11 major S&P sectors were higher.
-Telecom services fell 1.04 percent, the steepest of the decliners.
+Seven of the 11 major S&P 500 indexes were higher.
+Telecom services was down 1.14 percent, the steepest of the decliners.

-Some investors said that the oil deal would have only a limited ability boost crude prices, which earlier this year hit decade lows.

-"There is still plenty of oil and fossil fuels in general that could come back on.
-The very fact you do have the U.S. as the marginal producer, it caps the oil price," said Jeff Weniger, senior portfolio strategist at BMO Private Bank in Chicago.

-Advancing issues outnumbered declining ones on the NYSE by a 3.13-to-1 ratio; on Nasdaq, a 1.49-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 2.82-to-1 ratio; on Nasdaq, a 1.48-to-1 ratio favored advancers.

-The S&P 500 posted 17 new 52-week highs and 3 new lows; the Nasdaq Composite recorded 101 new highs and 36 new lows.
+The S&P 500 posted 16 new 52-week highs and 3 new lows; the Nasdaq Composite recorded 86 new highs and 35 new lows.
+(Additional reporting by Yashaswini Swamynathan in Bengaluru; Editing by Nick Zieminski)

-About 7.1 billion shares changed hands on U.S. exchanges, just above the 7.0 billion daily average for the past 20 trading days, according to Thomson Reuters data.
-(Additional reporting by Chuck Mikolajczakin New York and Yashaswini Swamynathan in Bengaluru; Editing by Meredith Mazzilli)

 FRANKFURT, Jan 15 Facebook said on Sunday it would update its social media platforms in Germany within weeks to reduce the dissemination of fake news.